What is an SRO?

 The main goal of the McKenzie County Sheriff Office SRO program is to prevent juvenile delinquency by promoting a positive relationship between school youth and law enforcement officials.
 The SRO position encompasses three major components which allow the SRO to achieve this goal: law enforcement, education, and counseling.
 These three facets allow the SRO to take a more proactive approach to law enforcement when working with youth.
 SRO's provide all areas of law enforcement duties on their campus.

-Deputy Cloud can be contacted through any of the respective schools during school hours and by work cell 701-580-2801.
+The SRO can be contacted through any of the respective schools during school hours or through the McKenzie County Sheriff's Office.